smokephisticated/smokephisticated/pages/pieces/bongs/bongs.md

 We get it:

-Bongs get you high as fuck.
-Every stoner knows that, and every stoner needs a good bong.

-With so many bongs on the market, it’s hard to know which is the best bong for you.

 ![bongs header image](/images/bongs/girl-hitting-bong.jpg){: .img-right}

 They come in all different shapes, sizes, and types as well.
 You could buy a glass bong, a silicone bong, a mini bong, a helix bong, a beaker bong… shit, there are even gravity bongs.
 The list goes on and on.